bobjolliffe/server-academy/kerala/exercises/exercises_day4.md

 5. Encrypted at rest data (tomorrow)
 6. Automating certbot renewal

+## Major Upgrade process
+0. might need to remove custom views
+1. inform users
+2. shutdown tomcat
+3. backup database
+4. keep a copy of old war file
+5. Read upgrade notes / release notes
+6. Download and run any required sql files
+7. Wipe out old webapps directory and replace with new war file (or run dhis2-deploy-war)
+8. start tomcat
+(note: new dhis2-tools will not allow tomcat permission to explode war)

 ## Server Academy Projects

 The following is a short list of suggested projects, graded by difficulty.
 To get the most out of these you should select projects which (i) suit your level of experience and (ii) address some real problem you have in your environment.